-Investors are on the edge of their collective seats, hoping that Bottomline Technologies (NAS: EPAY) will top analyst expectations for the fourth consecutive quarter.
+Bottomline Technologies (NAS: EPAY) will try to beat its earnings estimates for the third consecutive quarter.
 The company will unveil its latest earnings Thursday.
 Bottomline Technologies provides electronic payment, invoice, and document automation solutions to financial institutions and banks.
-Its processes and transactions involve global payments, invoice receipt and approval, collections, and reporting.
+Its processes and transactions involve global payments, invoice receipt and approval, collections and reporting.

 What analysts say:

 CAPS All-Stars are solidly backing the stock with 84.2% giving it an "outperform" rating.
 The majority of the Fools are in agreement with the All-Stars as 71.2% give it an "outperform" rating.
 Fools are keen on Bottomline Technologies, though the message boards have been quiet lately with only 21 posts in the past 30 days.
 Bottomline Technologies' bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.

 Bottomline Technologies' profit has risen year over year by an average of 51.4% over the past five quarters.
 The company's gross margin shrank by 3.4 percentage points in the last quarter.
 Revenue rose 22.6% while cost of sales rose 32.1% to $23.2 million from a year earlier.